emacs-mirror/emacs/mps/manual/source/topic/interface.rst

           res = (mps_reserve)(...);  /* calls function */

-4. Statement-like macros have named in uppercase, for example :c:func:`MPS_RESERVE_BLOCK`.
+4. Statement-like macros have names in uppercase, for example :c:func:`MPS_RESERVE_BLOCK`.
 These macros behave like statements rather than expressions, so that you cannot write::